inf380p/fall2021/_posts/elliott/2020-11-18-python-web-final.md

 What is the structure (schema) of the request?
 [Read the docs](https://developers.google.com/maps/documentation/geocoding/intro#GeocodingResponses).
 Why didn't I give you a link to the docs?

+# Project Update

+You know the drill.
+This time, **use your snapshots**.

+* Pair up
+* Merge up
+* Stand up (not literally)

+During standup:

+* What did you say you'd do?
+* What did you actually do?
+* Show and tell your program
+* What will you do for next class?
+* Any problems?

+After everyone's done their update, revise your milestones (in your existing post) and **get your partner to merge your revisions**.

 # Pair up, Merge up, Scatergories